Welcome to the Lake Villa Timberwolves 2023

 Team placement for spring lacrosse occurs in March.

 First games: The Lake Villa Timberwolves are a member of the Illinois Boys Lacrosse Association (IBLA).
-All league games will be played between May 9th and June 1st.
+All league games will be played between April 2nd and May 28th.
 Schedules will be available at the start of the season.

 What are the registration fees for Spring Lacrosse?